FEMA Declared Disaster Michigan

 FEMA Alert

-FEMA issued a Presidential Major Disaster Declaration for areas in Idaho affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on January 20, 2020 and continuing.
+FEMA issued a Presidential Major Disaster Declaration for areas in Michigan affected by severe storms, and flooding that took place May 16-22, 2020.

 Additional Resources